Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 The company also agreed to pay an added $300,000 in legal fees directly to Ferro's lawyers.
 Ferro's spokesman said they were "incurred during potential transactions Mr. Ferro was negotiating on behalf of the company during his time as chairman."
 Tribune Publishing would not comment.

-In public filings, Tribune Publishing disclosed that a small group of remaining top executives would receive significant payouts if the company were sold, including $4.9 million for Justin Dearborn, and $10.5 million for Ross Levinsohn.
+In public filings, Tribune Publishing disclosed that a small group of remaining top executives would receive significant payouts if the company were sold, including $4.9 million for Dearborn and $10.5 million for Levinsohn.

 The company had no comment on when — or whether — it will accept any of the bids it has received.